arangodb/spring-boot-starter/demo/README.md

         allYoungerStarks.forEach(System.out::println);
 ```

-Because we are using the entity `foundNedStark` – fetched from the database – we have to ignore the field `id` which
+Because you are using the entity `foundNedStark` – fetched from the database –
-isn't `null` in this case.
+you have to ignore the `id` field which isn't `null` in this case.

 The console output should only include Arya Stark.